-C.4 The amount of any deficiency contributions depends on the following factors:

-- > The scheme's funding position: this depends on the scheme's actual past experience, and also on the assumptions used for the valuation with regard to the scheme's future experience.
-Past experience affects both the scheme's liabilities (its obligations to pay members' pensions) and the scheme's assets (the fund which has built up from past contributions and the actual investment performance achieved to date). - > The recovery period: in other words, the period over which any shortfall must be met by the employer through additional contributions.
-For any given deficit, the annual deficiency contribution will be lower the longer the period over which the deficit is to be repaid. - C.5 Some key points on the scheme funding process are 19: - > The assumptions to be adopted for funding purposes are not prescribed in legislation or guidance. - Assumptions must be set by the pension scheme trustees, after taking actuarial advice, and they generally must be agreed by the sponsoring employer.
+- C.4 The amount of any deficiency contributions depends on the following factors: - The scheme's funding position: this depends on the scheme's actual past experience, and also on the assumptions used for the valuation with regard to the scheme's future experience.
+Past experience affects both the scheme's liabilities (its obligations to pay members' pensions) and the scheme's assets (the fund which has built up from past contributions and the actual investment performance achieved to date). - The recovery period: in other words, the period over which any shortfall must be met by the employer through additional contributions.
+For any given deficit, the annual deficiency contribution will be lower the longer the period over which the deficit is to be repaid. - C.5 Some key points on the scheme funding process are: - The assumptions to be adopted for funding purposes are not prescribed in legislation or guidance. - Assumptions must be set by the pension scheme trustees, after taking actuarial advice, and they generally must be agreed by the sponsoring employer.
 Assumptions must reflect the scheme's and the sponsoring employer's specific circumstances, in particular the trustees' view of the sponsoring employer's covenant. - When calculating past service liabilities, assumptions must be prudent.
-The degree of prudence is not defined, and will depend on the scheme's circumstances.20 - > The recovery period must also be agreed with the sponsoring employer.
+The degree of prudence is not defined, and will depend on the scheme's circumstances. - The recovery period must also be agreed with the sponsoring employer.
 The Trustees should aim to eliminate any funding shortfall 'as quickly as the employer can reasonably afford'. - C.6 A number of assumptions affect the results of an ongoing funding valuation.
-These include: - > Financial assumptions: including the discount rate (or equivalently, the assumed rate of return on the scheme's assets), pay increases, price inflation and pension increases. - Demographic assumptions: including assumed longevity (allowing for expected future longevity improvements), assumed rates of withdrawal from active service (and whether this is through voluntary withdrawal, ill-health, death or retirement), and the proportion of members in respect of whom dependants' benefits will be paid.
+These include: - Financial assumptions: including the discount rate (or equivalently, the assumed rate of return on the scheme's assets), pay increases, price inflation and pension increases. - Demographic assumptions: including assumed longevity (allowing for expected future longevity improvements), assumed rates of withdrawal from active service (and whether this is through voluntary withdrawal, ill-health, death or retirement), and the proportion of members in respect of whom dependents' benefits will be paid. - C.7 Actuarial valuations may be carried out for other purposes, for example to determine pension costs and liabilities for the sponsoring employer's financial statements under FRS17 or IAS19, or to assess the extent to which the pension scheme's assets would be sufficient to buy out the accrued liabilities with an insurer if the scheme were to wind up (referred to as a solvency valuation).
+Different types of actuarial valuations use different methods and assumptions, as appropriate for the purposes of the valuation.
+This report considers scheme funding valuations of the NIEPS only, which are used to determine NIEN's cash contributions to the scheme.

-19 This list is not exhaustive.
+&lt;sup>10 This list is not exhaustive.

-20 Please refer to Appendix E for a definition of "prudence" in this context.
+&lt;sup>11 Please refer to Appendix E for a definition of "prudence" in this context.